bxparks/rpn83p/USER_GUIDE.md

 2), as well as performing bitwise functions on those integers (bit-and, bit-or, bit-xor, etc).
 They are useful for computer science and programming.
-Many of the `BASE` mode functions were inspired by the HP-16C, which has more extensive functions compared to the HP-42S.
+Many of the `BASE` mode functions were inspired by the HP-16C, which has more extensive functions in this area compared to the HP-42S.

 All menu functions under the `BASE` menu operate on *integer* values instead of floating point values.
 Currently, the RPN83P app supports only unsigned 32-bit